jessepav/libgdx-wiki-old/On-screen-keyboard.md

-Most Android devices and all iOS devices do not posses a hardware keyboard.
+Most Android devices and all iOS devices do not possess a hardware keyboard.
 Instead, a soft- or on-screen keyboard can be presented to the user.
 To bring up the on-screen keyboard we can call this method:

 ```java
 Gdx.input.setOnscreenKeyboardVisible(true);